WWURoboticsClub/Complete-Arduino-Kit-Code/README.md

 # Complete-Arduino-Kit-Code
+Thank you Emmanuel for writing this code for us!
-This code was written by Emmanuel and it is the complete code for the Arduino Kits that were sold by the club.
+This is the complete code (all the compenents intertwined) for the Arduino Kits that were sold by the club.